Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Experimental Results

 \section{Experimental Results}

-\textbf{Setup.} In our experiments, we sample bag labels uniformly ($q_+=0.5$) and the number of instances per bag uniformly between $S_{\text{low}} = 15$ and $S_{\text{high}} = 45$.
-We fix $M{=}768$ features to match the size of ViT-B/16 embeddings~\citep{dosovitskiy2020image}.
-Only a single feature ($K{=}1$) is discriminative.
-We set $R=3$ so context matters.
+\textbf{Setup.} In our experiments, we sample bag labels uniformly ($q_+{=}0.5$) and the number of instances per bag uniformly between $S_{\text{low}}{=}15$ and $S_{\text{high}}{=}45$.
+We use $M{=}768$ features to match the size of ViT-B/16 embeddings~\citep{dosovitskiy2020image} and use only a single discriminative feature ($K{=}1$).
+We set $R{=}3$ so context matters, and fix $\mu{=}0, \sigma{=}1$.
 For main results in Fig.~\ref{fig:varying_training_set_size}, we fix $\Delta{=}2$.
 For results varying $\Delta$, see the Appendix.

-For each train set size $N$, we draw $N$ bags from our data-generating process.
-This data is then split into training and validation sets using a 4:1 ratio.
+For each train set size $N$, we draw a training dataset of $N$ bags from our data-generating process.
+We further draw a separate dataset of $\frac{1}{4}N$ bags for a validation set used to select hyperparameters.
+After selecting a final model at each $N$, we report AUROC performance on a common test set of 1000 bags.